simonneutert/pizza-dough-calculator/README.DEVELOPMENT.md

 ## VS Code + Calva

+Please see `.tool-versions` for languages you will need to setup.

-This is how I do it with *Node 22.8.0* and Clojure installed in VS Code:
+This is how I do it with *Node 22.13.0* and Clojure installed in VS Code:

 1. from the command palette (Shift+CMD+P) `Start a REPL and Connect (aka Jack-In)`
 2. choose `shadow-cljs`